A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 2. Dizziness or unsteadiness: Some individuals may experience dizziness or problems with coordination while taking Neurontin.

-3. Fatigue: Neurontin can cause fatigue or a general feeling of tiredness.
+3. Fatigue: Medicine can cause fatigue or a general feeling of tiredness.
 It is advisable to rest and take breaks as needed.

 4. Nausea and digestive issues: Neurontin may cause gastrointestinal side effects such as nausea, vomiting, diarrhea, or indigestion.

-5. Peripheral edema: In some cases, Neurontin can lead to swelling in the hands, legs, or feet due to fluid retention.
+5. Peripheral edema: In some cases, Drug can lead to swelling in the hands, legs, or feet due to fluid retention.

 6. Weight gain: Weight gain is a potential side effect of Neurontin, although it does not occur in everyone.